Multimodal Rationales for Explainable Visual Question Answering: Conclusion

 \section{Conclusion}

-In this paper we propose a VQA reasoning method (\textbf{CRVQA}) that predicts not only the answer but the textual and visual rationales to support the answering.
-To reduce the efforts for annotating the visual labels, we synthesize a dataset for VQA reasoning with a matching procedure.
-We leverage a large language model to generate the textual rationale and an open-vocabulary detector to extract the visual evidence.
-We demonstrate the effectiveness of the proposed CRVQA on VQA reasoning.
-Furthermore, we introduce a new metric to measure the quality of the generated textual explanations from the view of vision.
-The experiments conducted on three VQA datasets demonstrate that our method achieves the superior performances compared to the previous approaches.
-In addition, CRVQA generalizes well to the generic VQA task in the zero-shot evaluation setting.
+In this paper, we propose a multimodal EVQA method that predicts not only answers but also textual and visual rationales to support the answers.
+To minimize the annotation effort, we synthesize a dataset by augmenting existing datasets through a semi-automatic matching engine.
+To solve the multimodal EVQA problem, we introduce MRVQA that generates textual rationales with large language models and visual rationales via an pre-trained detector.
+A loss function is introduced to ensure the consistency between the answer and textual rationale generation.
+Furthermore, we propose a metric for evaluating the quality of generated rationales from a visual perspective.
+The extensive experiments across three EVQA datasets demonstrate that MRVQA significantly outperforms existing state-of-the-art EVQA methods.
+We believe this work will inspire further research in the EVQA field.